 View complete curriculum vitae on LinkedIn.

-In its first three seasons, the ongoing collaboration has yielded:
+In its first three seasons, the collaboration has yielded:

 Paint by Number Postcards Kits – the perfect marriage of retro craft and happy mail!